-The historic claims experience for slips and trips on footways amounts to an average of just over £49,000 per annum.
-This has reduced significantly since last reviewed in 2015.
-The cost of introducing scheduled inspections in line with the SCOTS guidance is estimated to be £77,000 and it is estimated that this would reduce the annual claims experience by less than £49,000.
+The historic claims experience for slips and trips on footways amounts to an average cost of just under £27,400 per annum.
+This has reduced significantly since last reviewed in 2018.
+The cost of introducing scheduled inspections in line with the SCOTS guidance is estimated to be £77,000 and it is estimated that this would reduce the annual claims experience by less than £27,400.

-Existing footpath condition is considered to be satisfactory and the ongoing programme of improvements will maintain this condition.
+The existing footpath condition is considered to be satisfactory and the ongoing programme of improvements will maintain this condition.